gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Import-AipServiceTpd.md

 ```

 ## DESCRIPTION
-The **Import-AipServiceTpd** cmdlet imports an Active Directory Information Protection services (AIP Service) trusted publishing domain (TPD) over the Internet into your tenant for the Azure Information Protection service so that you can migrate Information Protection service from on-premises to the cloud.
-The TPD contains your private key and AIP Service templates.
+The **Import-AipServiceTpd** cmdlet imports an Active Directory Rights Management Services (AD RMS) trusted publishing domain (TPD) over the Internet into your tenant for Azure Information Protection, so that you can migrate your protection service from on-premises to the cloud.
+The TPD contains your private key and protection templates from AD RMS.

 You must use PowerShell to configure your tenant key; you cannot do this configuration by using a management portal.

 This cmdlet always sets the key from the imported TPD to an archived state.
-After you run this command, the key in the imported TPD becomes available to Azure Information Protection service to consume content that AIP Service protected by using this key.
+After you run this command, the key in the imported TPD becomes available to Azure Information Protection to consume content that AD RMS protected by using this key.
 Use the [Set-AipServiceKeyProperties](./Set-AipServiceKeyProperties.md) cmdlet to change the state of the imported TPD to Active.

-Warning: Do not run this cmdlet unless you have read and understood the requirements, restrictions, instructions, and implications of migrating from AIP Service.
-For more information, see [Migrating from AIP Service to Azure Information Protection](https://docs.microsoft.com/information-protection/plan-design/migrate-from-ad-aipservice-to-azure-rms).
+Warning: Do not run this cmdlet unless you have read and understood the requirements, restrictions, instructions, and implications of migrating from AD RMS.
+For more information, see [Migrating from AD RMS to Azure Information Protection](https://docs.microsoft.com/information-protection/plan-design/migrate-from-ad-rms-to-azure-rms).

-If you migrate templates from your AIP Service as active, you can edit these templates in the Azure portal, or by using PowerShell.
+If you migrate templates from AD RMS as active, you can edit these templates in the Azure portal, or by using PowerShell.
 You can publish these templates so that users can select them from applications.
 If the migrated templates are not activated, they can only be used to open documents that they previously protected.

-You must use the AIP Service management console to export the TPD.
+You must use the AD RMS management console to export the TPD.
 If you use a hardware security module (HSM) for your keys, you must first repackage the TPD keys by using the Azure Key Vault BYOK tools.
-You can download these tools from the [Microsoft Download Site](http://www.microsoft.com/download/details.aspx?id=45345).
+You can download these tools from the [Microsoft Download Site](https://www.microsoft.com/download/details.aspx?id=45345).
 For more information, see [How to generate and transfer HSM-protected keys for Azure Key Vault](https://docs.microsoft.com/azure/key-vault/key-vault-hsm-protected-keys).

 ## EXAMPLES